There is a mental health crisis in the United States, perhaps exacerbated by COVID-19 and related concerns (social isolation, joblessness).

 Co-occurring disorders and recidivism

-Mental illness and substance abuse both lead to higher rates of recidivism.
+Mental illness and substance use disorder both lead to higher rates of recidivism.
 Worse, they often co-occur, making recidivism rates higher still.

 According to 2017 data, about 7.7 million adults had such co-occurring disorders, including two-fifths (37.9%) of adults with substance use disorders and almost one-fifth (18.2%) of those with mental illnesses.